isaacazuelos/SlowChess/README.md

 ### To Fix

 * Make `Game.SlowChess.Board` use `Coord`s.
-* Add tests for older modules
+* Add tests for modules once the interfaces solidify a bit.
-    * `Game.SlowChess.Movement` — Expand the tests to cover the piece-specific move functions against the rules in the documentation.
-    * `Game.SlowChess.Mask` — There are a bunch of declared properties in the documentation that could be tested with QuickCheck (mostly) easily.
-    * `Game.SlowChess.Board`
-    * `Game.SlowChess.Piece`, although I'm not sure there's much to test.